ArquiSoft-Grupo-2B/documentation/lab5/README.md

 #### Network Segmentation Architecture Explanation

-This `docker-compose.yml` file implements a **multi-tier network segmentation architecture** that isolates different layers of the application stack, following security best practices and the principle of least privilege.
+This `docker-compose.yml` file implements a **multi-tier network segmentation architecture** that isolates different layers of the application.

-##### Network Architecture Overview

-The implementation defines **four isolated networks**, each with a specific purpose and security boundary:
+The architecture implements four network segments:

 **1. Frontend Network (`frontend-net`)**